infotroph/efrhizo/efrhizo-log.md

 ## 2017-06-23

 Manuscript is accepted pending minor revisions.
 While checking over scripts, found a typo: Prior for `scale_surface` was being set to 13±10 (the prior for `loc_surface`) instead of 6±5.
 Fixed and reran Stan models; very little change in most results, but some welcome shortening in the right tails of each crop's scale_surface posterior, and consequently fewer extreme high outliers in the estimated year-over-year change in total switchgrass root volume.

+Minor script updates to support dplyr 0.7:

+* `plot_chaindiffs.R`: `do()` now requires multi-column results to be a tbl wrapped in a list.
+N.B.
+Only reason I'm using `tibble` rather than `data.frame` here is that tibble doesn't check/mangle column names like "5/21, 6/06" to "X5.21..6.06".
+* Not dplyr-related, but while I'm at it: The plotting code for `stanfit-croptot-endyears.png` contains hard-coded margins to cut off the above-mentioned long tail of the change in switchgrass root volume.
+Values are still OK for current output, but could easily be inappropriate if estimates change more.
+Don't want to mess with automatic calculation today, but added a warning to alert the user if the range of the dataset changes.
+* `scripts/tractorcore_stats.R`: `summarize_each` is deprecated in favor of `summarize_at` and `summarize_all`.
+Results are identical to previous version.